Incorporation of a company - Incorporation of a company

 The traditional procedure avoids the need for personal appearance by a representative of the entity setting up the branch (and related documentation), given that the registration of the setting up of the branch is able to be carried out by any legal representative (including a lawyer) by submitting the registration request form together with the following documents:

-- List of ultimate beneficial owners of the company that is setting up the branch;
+(iii) List of ultimate beneficial owners of the company that is setting up the branch, pursuant to article 3 of Law 89/2017, of 21 August;

-If the traditional procedure is chosen, the company card and the access code to the permanent online certificate will only become available after the registration has been completed (not at the time of filing).
+If the traditional procedure is chosen, the company card (in electronic format) and the access code to the permanent online certificate will only become available after the registration has been completed (not at the time of filing).

 • Other Relevant Aspects